Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_apache_airflow_and_snowpark/machine_learning_with_apache_airflow_and_snowpark.md

 This workflow includes:

 - Sourcing structured, unstructured, and semistructured data from different systems
-- Extracting, transforming, and loading with the Snowpark Python provider for Airflow
+- Extracting, transforming, and loading with the Snowpark for Python provider for Airflow
 - Ingesting with Astronomer's Python SDK for Airflow
 - Audio file transcription with OpenAI Whisper
 - Natural language embeddings with OpenAI Embeddings and the Weaviate provider for Airflow